dortania/OpenCore-Install-Guide/ktext.md

 **Audio**:

 * [AppleALC](https://github.com/vit9696/AppleALC/releases)
   * Used for AppleHDA patching, used for giving you onboard audio.
-AMD 15h/16h cannot use this and Ryzen/Threadripper systems rarely have mic support
+AMD 15h/16h may have issues with this and Ryzen/Threadripper systems rarely have mic support

 **Ethernet**: